byterubpay/byterub-site/_posts/2017-12-11-A-note-on-fees.md

 Lately, a common reoccurring complaint has been that fees are too expensive.
 Whilst we don't disagree with that statement, we have to thoroughly analyze the situation first.
 Furthermore, the notion of devs having to release new binaries with lower fees is myopic, because (i) it'd merely kick the can down the road, (ii) changing the constants or formulas requires a hard fork, i.e., they are enforced on a consensus level, and (iii) constantly intervening would be contradictory to our grass-roots, decentralized nature.

-Let's start by comparing Monero's per kB fees to the per kB fees of other (hybrid) proof-of-work coins.
+Let's start by comparing ByteRub's per kB fees to the per kB fees of other (hybrid) proof-of-work coins.
 Fees per kB for a typical transaction (2 inputs + 2 outputs):

 - **Bitcoin:** ~$26.90
 - **Ethereum:** ~$2.91
 - **Bitcoin Cash:** ~$0.07
 - **Litecoin:** ~$0.10
 - **Dash:** ~$0.07
-- **Monero:** ~$0.24
+- **ByteRub:** ~$0.24

-As you can see, the per kB fee of Monero is fairly low.
+As you can see, the per kB fee of ByteRub is fairly low.
 However, due to the high transaction size, the absolute default fee (in $ terms) is quite high.
-Note that the transaction size is this big due to Monero's inherent default privacy, i.e., the range proofs, which mask the amount values, make up ~12 kB of a single transaction.
+Note that the transaction size is this big due to ByteRub's inherent default privacy, i.e., the range proofs, which mask the amount values, make up ~12 kB of a single transaction.
 RingCT, however, was absolutely necessary to strengthen the privacy of the network.
-More specifically, there were a lot of privacy "leaks" when Monero didn't mask amounts yet.
-Fortunately, [Bulletproofs](https://getmonero.org/2017/12/07/Monero-Compatible-Bulletproofs.html) will reduce transaction sizes by at least 80%.
+More specifically, there were a lot of privacy "leaks" when ByteRub didn't mask amounts yet.
+Fortunately, [Bulletproofs](https://getmonero.org/2017/12/07/ByteRub-Compatible-Bulletproofs.html) will reduce transaction sizes by at least 80%.

 -----------------